 Accordingly, it is recommended that taxpayers take proactive steps to determine whether their employees’ tax matters are being conducted in accordance with the applicable tax legislation and SARS practice.
 It is also recommended that advice is sought should taxpayers be issued with one or more of the abovementioned questionnaires, being mindful that any response to SARS could form the basis of a later Objection, Alternative Dispute Resolution, or Appeal process with SARS.

 Voluntary Disclosure Programme

-The Finance Minister, Pravin Gordham, announced SARS' intention to implement a voluntary disclosure programme in his budget speech earlier this year.
+The Finance Minister, Pravin Gordhan, announced SARS' intention to implement a voluntary disclosure programme in his budget speech earlier this year.

-The voluntary disclosure programme which applies to all taxes (including employees’ tax) will run for 12 months from 1 November 2010 to 31 October 2011.
+The voluntary disclosure programme which applies to all taxes (including employees’ tax) ran for 12 months from 1 November 2010 to 31 October 2011.

 Defaulting taxpayers who are unaware of any pending or current investigation into their tax affairs may avail of relief under the programme provided taxpayers make a complete disclosure of a default that would trigger additional tax or penalty/interest charges.
 It should be noted that defaulting taxpayers may in certain limited circumstances still avail of the voluntary disclosure programme where a current investigation is taking place into their affairs.

 The voluntary disclosure programme will enable qualifying taxpayers to obtain amnesty from any criminal prosecution; obtain a waiver of additional taxes, penalties (other than administrative penalties) and interest of up to 100%, arising from a previous default which must have occurred at least twelve months prior to the commencement of the voluntary disclosure programme.
 It is understood that the twelve month condition is currently under review.

 For further information concerning the above issues, please do not hesitate to contact us.